 So, if you want to build a stealth camper and couldn’t be bothered reading the rest of the article, then here are several common themes to follow:

 - Low key exterior colour to blend into your surroundings.

 - No or original side windows, preferably blacked out.

 - A bulkhead wall or inconspicuous curtain to hide the living space from the cab.

 - No adventure gear such as bikes or surfboards on the exterior of your van.

-If you follow these five points, you should be well on the way to creating your own tiny home to rival any on our list of the top stealth campers.
-Let us know what you think of our top stealth campers on Facebook, Instagram or Twitter.
+If you follow these handy points, then you should be well on the way to creating your own tiny home to rival any of the examples in our list of the best stealth campers.
+Good luck, and let us know your plans over on Facebook, Instagram or Twitter.